scylladb/scylla-rust-driver/docs/source/load-balancing/load-balancing.md

 ## Introduction

-The driver uses a load balancing policy to determine which node(s) to contact when executing a query.
+The driver uses a load balancing policy to determine which node(s) and shard(s) to contact when executing a query.
 Load balancing policies implement the `LoadBalancingPolicy` trait, which contains methods to generate a load balancing plan based on the query information and the state of the cluster.